-- (ii) If the property is other tangible or intangible property, the summons, process, and any supplemental process must be delivered to a person or organization authorized to serve it, who may be (A) a marshal; (B) someone under contract with the United States; (C) someone specially appointed by the court for that purpose; or, (D) in an action brought by the United States, any officer or employee of the United States. - (e) The plaintiff may invoke state-law remedies under Rule 64 for seizure of person or property for the purpose of securing satisfaction of the judgment. - (2) NOTICE TO DEFENDANT.
-No default judgment may be entered except upon proof-which may be by affidavit-that: - (a) the complaint, summons, and process of attachment or garnishment have been served on the defendant in a manner authorized by Rule 4; - (b) the plaintiff or the garnishee has mailed to the defendant the complaint, summons, and process of attachment or garnishment, using any form of mail requiring a return receipt; or - (c) the plaintiff or the garnishee has tried diligently to give notice of the action to the defendant but could not do so. - (3) Answer. - (a) By Garnishee.
-The garnishee shall serve an answer, together with answers to any interrogatories served with the complaint, within 20 days after service of process upon the garnishee.
+- (d)(i) If the property is a vessel or tangible property on board a vessel, the summons, process, and any supplemental process must be delivered to the marshal for service. - (ii) If the property is other tangible or intangible property, the summons, process, and any supplemental process must be delivered to a person or organization authorized to serve it, who may be (A) a marshal; (B) someone under contract with the United States; (C) someone specially appointed by the court for that purpose; or, (D) in an action brought by the United States, any officer or employee of the United States.

+(e) The plaintiff may invoke state-law remedies under Rule 64 for seizure of person or property for the purpose of securing satisfaction of the judgment.

+(2) NOTICE TO DEFENDANT.
+No default judgment may be entered except upon proof-which may be by affidavit-that:

+(a) the complaint, summons, and process of attachment or garnishment have been served on the defendant in a manner authorized by Rule 4;

+(b) the plaintiff or the garnishee has mailed to the defendant the complaint, summons, and process of attachment or garnishment, using any form of mail requiring a return receipt; or

+(c) the plaintiff or the garnishee has tried diligently to give notice of the action to the defendant but could not do so.
+(3) Answer.

+(a) By Garnishee.
+The garnishee shall serve an answer, together with answers to any interrogatories served with the complaint, within 21 days after service of process upon the garnishee.
 Interrogatories to the garnishee may be served with the complaint without leave of court.
 If the garnishee refuses or neglects to answer on oath as to the debts, credits, or effects of the defendant in the garnishee's hands, or any interrogatories concerning such debts, credits, and effects that may be propounded by the plaintiff, the court may award compulsory process against the garnishee.
-If the garnishee admits any debts, credits, or effects, they shall be held in the garnishee's hands or paid into the registry of the court, and shall be held in either case subject to the further order of the court. - (b) By Defendant.
+If the garnishee admits any debts, credits, or effects, they shall be held in the garnishee's hands or paid into the registry of the court, and shall be held in either case subject to the further order of the court.

+(b) By Defendant.
 The defendant shall serve an answer within 30 days after process has been executed, whether by attachment of property or service on the garnishee.

 (As added Feb.
 28, 1966; eff.
 July 1, 1966; amended Apr.
 29, 1985, eff.
 Aug.
 1, 1985; Mar.
 2, 1987, eff.
 Aug.
 1, 1987; Apr.
 17, 2000, eff.
 Dec.
 1, 2000; Apr.
 25, 2005, eff.
 Dec.
-1, 2005.)
+1, 2005; Mar.
+26, 2009, eff.
+Dec.
+1, 2009.)